ThePhD/ThePhD.github.io/_posts/2018-12-29-Getting You There.markdown

 excerpt_separator: <!--more-->
 ---

 As part of a series of "[I open my big mouth](https://twitter.com/thephantomderp/status/1079001746402365440) and [volunteer to do more things](https://twitter.com/thephantomderp/status/1079164306137235457)", I am going to do my best to be brief and do more than just give observations about the C++ Standards Committee, but give you some of the tools on<!--more--> how to get there.
+This also comes in the wake of [a big conversation a lot of folk started](https://twitter.com/_Felipe/status/1078932775103803393) over on how exactly we can influence the C++ Standards Committee's direction better by getting our voices heard and being present when decisions are made.

+I won't talk about [SG14](https://github.com/WG21-SG14/SG14) and such, but you should know that SG14 is the Low-Latency / Games group and they do a _lot_ of work to try and handle where a good chunk of these concerns come from.
+At the bottom of this post are a bunch of links to Study Groups I have personally participated in at least twice, and can direct you to some of their resources.

+This post will talk about what you do after you go through some of those channels, get yourself a paper, and want to attend a C++ Standards Meeting.
+It unfortunately will not tell you how to secure 1 week of time off from work, how to convince your husband to handle all 3 kids while you're doing C++ work, nor will it make your boss suddenly understand that this is actually a seriously volunteer effort and yes the meeting is in Cologne, Germany near the River but it's _not a vacation for the Love of God_...!

+Any who:

 If you're facing Financial Hardship, are a student, are self-employed, **and** have written a proposal that the chairs of the C++ Standardization Groups (Library Evolution, Evolution, Core, Library, Parallelism/Concurrency, and similar study groups) deem necessary to help move the language forward (in large or small ways), you can apply for [Grant Assistance from the C++ Standards Foundation](https://isocpp.org/about/financial-assistance-policy).
 If you have an employer but that employer will not cover the full cost, you have papers to present (yours or on behalf of others) and similar, [you can apply for Travel Assistance](https://isocpp.org/about/financial-assistance-policy).